School segregation in the United States: School choice

-Outcomes of segregation
+Outcomes

 Education

-The level of racial segregation in schools has important implications for the educational outcomes of minority students.
-Desegregation efforts of the 1970s and 1980s led to substantial academic gains for black students; as integration increased, blacks' educational attainment increased while that of whites remained largely unchanged.
-Historically, greater access to schools with higher enrollments of white students helped "reduce blacks' high school dropout rate, reduce the black-white test score gap, and improve outcomes for black in areas such as earnings, health, and incarceration."
+Desegregation in the 1970s and 1980s led to academic gains for black students.
+As integration increased, the educational attainment of black students increased while that of whites remained largely unchanged.
+Historically, greater access to schools with higher enrollment of white students reduced high school dropout rates for black students, and reduced the test score gap.

-Nationwide, minority students continue to be concentrated in high-poverty, low-achieving schools, while white students are more likely to attend high-achieving, more affluent schools.
+Minority students continue to be concentrated in high-poverty, low-achieving schools, while white students are more likely to attend high-achieving, more affluent schools.
 Resources such as funds and high-quality teachers attach unequally to schools according to racial and socioeconomic composition.
 Schools with high proportions of minority enrollment are often characterized by "less experienced and less qualified teachers, high levels of teacher turnover, less successful peer groups and inadequate facilities and learning materials."
 These schools also tend to have less challenging curricula and fewer offerings of Advanced Placement courses.
+Additionally, in recent years, schools have become dependent on the internet for doing and submitting homework.
+As a result, 25% of black teens and 17% of Latino teens cannot complete their homework due to a lack of reliable internet connection, as opposed to only 13% of White teens.

-Access to resources is not the only factor determining education outcomes; the very racial composition of schools can have an effect independent of the level of other resources.
 A 2009 study determined that attending school with a high proportion of black students negatively affected black academic achievement, even after controlling for school quality, differences in ability, and family background.
 The effect of racial composition on white achievement was insignificant.
 However, a 2006 study found that white students are more inclined to take higher level courses at integrated schools to decrease exposure to minorities while the black-white test score gap still decreases with movement from a segregated city to an integrated city.

-The categorization of ‘at-risk’ youth typically defines learning differences as disabilities based on a standardized, non-inclusive curriculum; the label ‘at-risk’ inherently follows students of color and low-income students as a generalized academic failure.
+The categorization of 'at-risk' youth typically defines learning differences as disabilities based on a standardized, non-inclusive curriculum; the label 'at-risk' inherently follows students of color and low-income students as a generalized academic failure.
 National academic standardization also extends to federal policies like the No Child Left Behind Act (NCLB), which implemented high-stakes standardized testing across the country in an attempt to address socio-economic disparities in learning outcomes.
-Schools that were labelled “failures” and faced sanctions under the NCLB Act were typically high poverty schools in segregated districts.
+Schools that were labelled "failures" and faced sanctions under the NCLB Act were typically high poverty schools in segregated districts.
 Both the standardization of learning outcomes and the implementation of these policies fail to address the structural barriers that created high poverty, highly segregated schools.